SGIFF Film Fund

 Wiwat Lertwiwatwongsa is a cinephile, film critic, writer, and editorial team member of Film Club Thailand.
 He is also the founder of Wildtype, a loose group of Thai cinephiles that organises film screenings, and seminars, and publishes film books in Thailand.
 Since 2008, Wiwat has curated and organised a series of Thai short film screenings called Filmvirs Wildtype, which focuses on overlooked Thai short films.
 Since 2018, he has collaborated with the Documentary Club to program film events and organise documentary film festivals.

-The SGIFF Southeast Asian Short Film (SEA-SHORTS) Grant Recipients
+2023 SGIFF Southeast Asian Short Film Grant (SEA-SHORTS) Grant Recipients

 Vox Humana by Don Josephus Raphael Eblahan from the Philippines